 The IS Major has three tracks that students can choose to focus on.

-Global Security: Causes of and solutions to political crises and violent conflicts in interstate, transnational, and domestic settings.
+Global Security: Causes and solutions to political crises, violent conflicts, and human rights challenges in interstate, transnational, and domestic settings.

 Politics and Policy in the Global Economy: Policy issues pertaining to international commerce and trade, aid and development, and related environmental and natural resource problems.

-The International Studies Major was founded in 1936 as the International Relations Major to help prepare students to work for the Foreign Service.
+The International Studies Major was created in 1936 as the International Relations Major to help prepare students to work for the Foreign Service.
 Originally the major’s focus was on American foreign policy, but over time grew to encompass various regional tracks.
 After the end of the Cold War the program adapted to reflect the changing global and methodological landscape.
-In 1999 the International Relations Major officially became the International Studies Major and incorporated various disciplines outside of Political Science.
-Today, the International Studies Major incorporates over 40 different departments to offer a comprehensive view of the contemporary world.
+In 1999 the International Relations Major officially became the International Studies Major and included perspectives of various disciplines outside of Political Science.
+Today, the International Studies Major incorporates more than 40 different departments to offer a comprehensive view of the contemporary world.